fattycuty/DSAI-Mini-Project/README.md

 ### Models used:
   * Random Forest

+A random forest is a machine learning algorithm that uses an ensemble of decision trees to make predictions.
+It is trained using bagging, which involves randomly sampling the training data with replacement to create new datasets for each decision tree.
+The algorithm predicts the outcome by taking the average or mean of the output from the individual trees.
+Random forests reduce overfitting and increase precision compared to decision trees.

 |   Dataset :   |  Classification Accuracy |
 |---------------|--------------------------|
 |     Train     |        0.7261375         |
 |     Test      |        0.72475           |
   * Logistic Regression

+Logistic regression is a machine learning algorithm that allows us to explore the relationship between two variables by using mathematical equations.
+It helps to predict the value of one variable based on the other, with a limited number of possible outcomes, such as "yes" or "no".
+This makes this algorithm suitable in this case where a `win` or `loss` is predicted.

 |   Dataset :   |  Classification Accuracy |
 |---------------|--------------------------|